Tutorial

 For example, a page about llms.txt should quickly say what it is, what it is not, and whether beginners should use it.
 Then deeper sections can explain details.

-You can see this pattern across this site’s guides, including What Is llms.txt?.
+You can see this pattern across this site’s guides, including What Is llms.txt? and AI Agents vs Chatbots.

 Consider llms.txt